-Slip and fall accidents can cause a wide variety of injuries that range from mild to severe.
-While many of these injuries are easily identifiable, such as external bleeding, when someone suffers internal bleeding from a slip and fall it can all too often go unnoticed.
-While it may not be readily apparent, internal bleeding can lead to serious medical complications and even death.
+A slip and fall accident can result in various injuries that can range from mild to severe.
+While most of these injuries will be visible and easy to identify, such as bruises and lacerations, it is not uncommon for a slip and fall victim to suffer internal bleeding due to the accident.
+Unfortunately, internal bleeding from a slip and fall often goes unnoticed.
+If left untreated, internal bleeding can lead to serious medical complications and even death.

-The signs and symptoms of internal bleeding are wide ranging and can come from a variety of causes.
-Read on to learn more about the symptoms of internal bleeding after a slip and fall, and how to best diagnose and treat such injuries.
+The signs and symptoms of internal bleeding are wide-ranging and can result from various causes.
+Read on to learn more about the signs and symptoms of internal bleeding from a slip and fall accident.

-Internal bleeding typically occurs in organs or cavities of the body.
-These cavities include the head, abdomen, or chest.
-Eyes and tissues that line the heart are other sites for potential internal bleeding.
-This type of bleeding is often not evident immediately as it is not visible, and a slip and fall victim may not know they are suffering internal bleeding for hours.
-The amount of bleeding will depend on how severe the injury is, the location of the injury, and how quickly treatment is administered.
+Internal bleeding typically occurs in the organs or cavities of the body, including the head, abdomen, or chest.
+The eyes and tissues that line the heart are other standard sites for potential internal bleeding.
+This type of bleeding is often not immediately evident, so a slip and fall victim may not know they are suffering from internal bleeding until it is too late.
+The amount of internal bleeding will usually depend on how severe the injury is, the location of the injury, and how quickly the victim receives treatment.

-Internal bleeding can occur due to a variety of traumatic causes, and can also arise from certain substances.
-The causes of internal bleeding include, but are not limited to:
+The causes of internal bleeding can include, but are not limited to:

 - Broken bones